top of page

 looking down into desert wash on the Willis Palms Oasis trail

-Now, it's a march for the next mile on this mesa, which stands about 100 feet above the wash.
+Now, it's a march for the next mile on this bench, which stands about 100 feet above the wash.

 hiking on the Willis palms oasis trail

-We are entering the second major habitat on the Willis Palms Loop, known as the Creosote Bush Scrub.
+We are entering the second major habitat, the Creosote Bush Scrub.
 The soils here are drier, coarser, and more compact.
 Generally, it is a harsh microclimate with limited water infiltration and minimal organic material, which hinders the germination of new species.
-The plant community here consist primarily of creosote and brittle bush, the drought specialists.
-This area exemplifies the classic 'dry desert environment'.
+The plant community here consists primarily of creosote and brittle bush, the drought specialists.
+This area exemplifies the classic 'desert environment'.

 Creosote scrub habitat on the dry Indio Hills